Kids with diabetes are the ones getting blood tests and insulin injections, but they can be a challenge for parents, too.

 Together, you and the diabetes health care team can find the most comfortable solutions available.

 When kids are very young, blood tests and injections can be especially difficult.
-A parent needs to enforce diabetes management, which can include regular testing and giving injections to a child who cries, resists, and gets angry.
+A parent needs to enforce diabetes management, which can include regular testing and giving shots to a child who cries, resists, and gets angry.

 Learning how to manage diabetes is a process.
-Even if your child has been cooperating with blood tests and injections for a while, a new fear or emotional issue may crop up that could make test or shot time difficult.
+Even if your child has been cooperating with blood tests and injections for a while, a new fear or emotional issue may crop up that could make a test or shot difficult.

-To help manage feelings about diabetes, including anger, frustration, and fear about testing and injections, let your child know that it's OK to be worried about or dislike the injection or test.
+To help manage feelings about diabetes, including anger, frustration, and fear about testing and injections, let your child know that it's OK to be worried about or dislike the shot or test.
 Talk openly about these fears.
 Kids need to be able to express their frustration and know that it's OK to be upset.